*Updated March 31, 2020

 Are my travel plans affected?

-If you are planning on traveling to these countries in the coming months, your plans may be changed or canceled if the virus is deemed too dangerous or out of control.
-There are currently no flights directly from the U.S. to China.
+If you are planning on traveling in the coming months, your plans may be changed or canceled if the virus is deemed too dangerous or out of control.
+The U.S. is currently discouraging its citizens and residents from all international travel.
+Some airlines are offering to reschedule flights free of charge to avoid unnecessary trips to affected areas.
+You may want to reconsider or reschedule non-essential trips.

 If I cancel my trip because of coronavirus, will it be covered?